-Prepare for Your First Semester
+Prepare for Your First Semester - Mandatory ta training

 The Florida State University operates on a comprehensive TA preparation model facilitated by both department-based and university-based preparation.
 University-based preparation is meant to compliment rather than replace the excellent programs that exist in departments.
 University-based preparation guarantees that all TAs have access to professional development opportunities.
 TA preparation varies considerably among departments, check first with your department to see what is required before you can teach.
 The options below are offered by university-based preparation.

-- Attend the PIE TA Orientation/Conference
+- Attend the Biannual PIE Teaching Conference

 - Enroll in the Basics of Teaching @ FSU Online Preparation Series

 This online series of teaching modules is designed to provide a further optional professional development for educators.
 If you meet specific requirements you will earn an Advanced PIE Teaching Training Recognition.

 - How do I enroll in the training?
 Send an enrollment request email to firstname.lastname@example.org , and we will enroll you in the training.
 You will receive a notification email once you are enrolled.

 - When is the deadline for enrollment?
 The deadline varies each semester however, it usually falls around the fourth Friday after classes start.

 - What content is covered?
 The online training series consists of six content units: Developing a course syllabus; Knowing your teaching environment; Using Blackboard for introduction; Planning teaching-learning activities; Student assessment; and Course evaluation and revision.